 In safe hands: the Proserv Global Safety Day

-We speak to HSE Lead and Global HSE Function Leader Rudy Capelo about Proserv’s recent success organising a Global Safety Day that focused on hand safety and the dangers of complacency.
+We speak to HSE Lead and Global HSE Function Leader Rudy Capelo about our recent success organising Proserv Global Safety Day that focused on hand safety and the dangers of complacency.

 Tell me a bit about yourself.

 I am currently the HSE Manager for Sommermeyer.
 I also hold a dual role as Global HSE Function Leader for all our sites.
 My primary focus is to provide HSE advice, guidance and mentoring as part of the management team.
 I also ensure compliance with all Proserv reporting requirements and HSE laws.
 As a leader, I understand I am only as good as my team.
 Therefore, to ensure Proserv continues to remain a safe place to work, I strive to create clarity, clear context and consistency with regards to HSE.

 One recent accomplishment in our HSE world was our Global Safety Day, which was a first for Proserv.